 (3) the exact type of petroleum product (such as unleaded gasoline, No. 2 fuel oil, diesel) or hazardous substance stored; and

 (4) the year the tank was installed.

-(b) The diagram shall be made available for inspection, during normal operating hours, to authorized representatives of the Department. .
+(b) The diagram shall be made available for inspection to authorized representatives of the .
+Division.